evoth/blog/README.md

 - Series buttons (and other metadata) at bottom
 - Organize Tailwind mess using components and stuff
     - Reduce repeated sets of classes
+    - MAKE CLASSES (USING APPLY) FOR COMMON COMBINATIONS LIKE "zinc-200 dark:zinc-800"
 - Weird glitch where there's too much padding below references until reflow
     - Caused by tooltips overflowing (I think I fixed this when working on footer but check to make sure)
 - Disable SVG animation and similar for prefers-reduced-motion